You are here: Home Permitting Radioactive Materials Licensing Radioactive Waste Disposal: Materials That Are Exempt or Below Regulatory Concern

 Radioactive Waste Disposal: Materials That Are Exempt or Below Regulatory Concern

-Information about materials that are radioactive but under the law do not require special handling, care, or regulations.
-Links to related Web pages and responsible agency contacts.
+Information about materials that are radioactive but do not require special handling, care, or are subject to regulations.
+Links to related webpages and contacts at the appropriate agencies.

-Some radioactive materials do not need special handling or disposal for one or more reasons.
-Types of radioactive wastes that fall into this category include:
+Some radioactive materials do not need special handling for one or more reasons.
+Types of radioactive material that fall into this category include:

 Medical and Research Wastes